pguti778/pguti778/README.md

 ### Hello there,

 I’m a 20+ years software developer multi-skilled expert with experience in many IT roles and companies, from small buiness to large enterprises.
-I have developed from scratch, implemented global developed applications, worked with teams of hundreds and teams of 2, been the mentor and provided SME view into every task I've been involved with.
+Druing my carrer, I have developed from scratch, implemented global developed applications, worked with teams of hundreds and teams of 2, been the mentor and provided experienced view into every task I've been involved with.

 ### Technologies
 Full Stack, Java, Spring, Angular, NativeScript, Capacitor, Linux, AWS, GCP, Oracle/SQLServer, NoSQL/MongoDB, Git, Web development, Android Development, Python, UML/PlantUML, MQ/JMS, General Software Architecture, JPA.
 End to end lifecycle of software development.